By Carolyn Stern, Manager, Center for Hearing and Aging

-- If you have a smartphone, try a real-time captioning app like Ava.
-This service displays captions of a live conversation on your smartphone, allowing you to follow along by reading the spoken words.
-In addition, if you have trouble hearing sufficiently to follow a religious service, consider improving your comprehension by using Ava in your house of worship.
-By having the clergy wear a Bluetooth microphone paired to your smartphone, you can sit in the pews and read the spoken words of the clergy when the Ava app is activated.
+- If you have a smartphone, try a real-time captioning app like Google Live Transcribe, Otter or Ava.
+These apps display captions of a live conversation on your smartphone, allowing you to follow along by reading the spoken words.
+In addition, if you have trouble hearing sufficiently to follow a religious service, consider improving your comprehension by using this technology in your house of worship.
+By having the clergy wear a Bluetooth microphone paired to your smartphone, you can sit in the pews and read the spoken words of the clergy when you activate any of the three apps.
 To set this up, it’s best to introduce this new technology to your clergy in advance and test it out in the actual space.
 And, while you’re at it, don’t hesitate to request reserved seating upfront for you and those attending the service.
 That in itself can make a huge difference.

 - If you’re feeling listening fatigue, give your ears and brain a break by taking a walk outside or hanging in the lobby or an unoccupied room where you can sit quietly for a few minutes or read.
 Consider offering to help the host in the kitchen or do a store run for more ice or drinks.